bossletseb/QIS/README.md

 - Telegram: [Follow step 1 to 3 on how to set up your own bot](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot) which will send you notifications, as well as [how to obtain the chat id](https://www.alphr.com/find-chat-id-telegram/#:~:text=still%20pretty%20nifty%3A-,Go%20to%20https%3A%2F%2Fweb.telegram.org.,are%20actually%20your%20chat%20ID) of your own bot
 - G-Mail: Instructions on [account settings required](https://support.google.com/a/answer/6260879?hl=en) to allow notifications

-### Current version set up for students studying "Angewandte Mathematik und Informatik" (AMI) in Cologne.
+### Current version is set up for students studying "Angewandte Mathematik und Informatik" (AMI) in Cologne.
 - For all other degree programmes, add module id and name to modules.json, using the same format of the file provided.
 - If you are studying AMI but in Juelich (1) or Aachen (0), replace the fifth digit of each module with the number shown in the bracket.